fabianaiolfi/eu-policy-feedback/README.md

   - Update dataset to include all policies up to today (Aug 2024)
 - [x] Collect all summaries: `/data/data_collection/all_dir_reg_summaries.rds`

-- [ ] Complete Hix Høyland (2024) Recreation
+- [x] Complete Hix Høyland (2024) Recreation
-  - Aim: Retrieve scores for both economic and social dimensions → This will result in 2 scores
+  - [x] Retrieve scores for both economic and social dimensions
-  - Apply Hix Høyland (2024) technique on policy summaries → This will result in 2 scores
+  - [x] Apply Hix Høyland (2024) technique on policy summaries
-  - To do:
-	  - [ ] Clean text appropriate for word embedding (e.g., remove frequent expressions, see below)
+  - [ ] To do: Clean text appropriate for word embedding (e.g., remove frequent expressions, see below)

 ### Nice to Have
 - [ ] Improve LSS